-- It includes aspects of Chemistry appropriate for the 21st century - Straightforward linear assessment in a single tier - Assessment of experimental skills through the examination paper with no coursework or controlled assessment - It provides a sound foundation for progression to GCE Advanced Level qualifications
+- It includes aspects of Chemistry appropriate for the 21st century - Straightforward linear assessment in a single tier - Assessment of experimental skills through the examination paper with no coursework or controlled assessment - It provides a sound foundation for progression to GCE Advanced Level qualifications.

-Core Paper Content (2 hour paper)
+Core Paper Content (2h)

-- Principles of Chemistry; states of matter, atomic structure, relative formula masses and molar gas volumes, chemical formulae and equations, ionic compounds, covalent substances, metallic crystals and electrolysis - Chemistry of the elements; the Periodic Table, the elements of groups 1 and 7, oxygen and oxides, hydrogen and water, the reactivity series and tests for ions and gases - Organic Chemistry; alkanes, alkenes and ethanol - Physical chemistry; acids, alkalis, salts, energetic, rates of reaction and equilibria - Chemistry in Industry; extraction and uses of metals, crude oil, synthetic polymers and the industrial manufacture of chemicals
+- Principles of Chemistry: states of matter, atomic structure, relative formula masses and molar gas volumes, chemical formulae and equations, ionic compounds, covalent substances, metallic crystals and electrolysis - Chemistry of the Elements: the Periodic Table, the elements of groups 1 and 7, oxygen and oxides, hydrogen and water, the reactivity series and tests for ions and gases - Organic Chemistry: alkanes, alkenes and ethanol - Physical Chemistry: acids, alkalis, salts, energetics, rates of reaction and equilibria - Chemistry in Industry: extraction and uses of metals, crude oil, synthetic polymers and the industrial manufacture of chemicals.

-Extension Paper Content (1 hour 15 minutes paper)
+Extension Paper Content (1h 15 mins)